Animals Used for Clothing

 When shopping for clothes, always choose something vegan—not someone.
 Pledge not to wear leather, fur, or wool.
 Post on the social media accounts of major brands urging them to stop selling materials made of animal parts.
 Stay up to date with the latest PETA campaigns for more ways to help.

-With the help of our members and supporters, PETA and our international affiliates work globally to expose and end the use of animals in the fashion industry.
+With the help of our members and supporters, PETA and international PETA entities work globally to expose and end the use of animals in the fashion industry.
 Our actions include the following:

 - Conducting groundbreaking undercover investigations to inform the public